Blog > Category > Posted: 2024-Sep-10, Updated: 2024-Sep-11

 Measures the window's resistance to heat transfer

-- higher rating unit is better.
+- A higher rating unit is better.

 Together, these ratings provide a comprehensive picture of a window’s energy performance.